JThomas404/automated-sql-backup-remediation/README.md

 | TreeSize Free          | Used to visualise and analyse disk space usage             | [Link](https://www.jam-software.com/treesize_free)                                  |
 | WinDirStat             | Disk usage statistics and cleanup planning                 | [Link](https://sourceforge.net/projects/windirstat/)                                |
 | Everything Search Tool | Assisted in locating large files across drives quickly     | [Link](https://www.voidtools.com/downloads/)                                        |

 ---

+## Project Context

+This issue occurred in a live production environment where consistent backups were critical.
+I was directly responsible for responding to infrastructure alerts and worked independently to investigate and implement the full solution.
+Time sensitivity was crucial due to the risk of backup failures and potential data loss.

+---